realworldocaml/book/book/testing/README.md

 No testing framework can ensure that your tests satisfy these properties.
 But the tools you choose can help or hinder on all of these fronts.
-As we go through the rest of this chapter, we'll try to show how you can use the various testing tools available for OCaml to help you reach these goals.
+As we go through the rest of this chapter, you should be able to see how the testing tools available for OCaml can help advance these goals.

 ## Inline tests